Blog vs Vlog: Which is The Better Investment?

 Blog vs Vlog Time Commitments

-Along with cost, each medium has its level of commitment in terms of time.
-In many respects, both mediums can be incredibly time-consuming, but it’s where that time is spent that makes the difference.
+Along with cost, each of these two content marketing mediums has its level of commitment in terms of time.
+In many respects, both mediums can be incredibly time-consuming for content creation, but it’s where that time is spent that makes the difference.

 With blogging, most of your time will naturally be spent writing and editing articles.
-There are quite a few sub-tasks, such as sourcing photos and uploading your content, but these pale in comparison to how much time you will spend researching and writing high-quality content.
+There are quite a few sub-tasks, such as sourcing photos and uploading your content for each blog post, but these pale in comparison to how much time you will spend researching and writing high-quality content.

 To give you some perspective, creating a high-quality post of 2,500 to 3,000 words can take five to seven hours, including research and outlining time.
 If it’s a topic you know well and you have all of your research already taken care of, it could be less.

 The story is quite similar with vlogs, with the difference being where your effort is spent.
-Recording videos isn’t necessarily the largest consumer of a vlogger's day.
+Recording videos isn’t necessarily the largest consumer of most successful vloggers' day.
 The real-time eater is the video editing process.

 A good rule of thumb is that every minute of video will take between thirty minutes to an hour to edit.
 Considering that the average vlog on YouTube is around five minutes, this can mean anywhere between two and a half to five hours on average of editing for each video you make.

-You also have many of the same tasks as bloggers; you still need to promote your videos and upload everything.
+You also have many of the same tasks as bloggers; you still need to promote your videos and upload your vlog posts.
 Thankfully, uploading your videos to YouTube will take much less time than creating and formatting a blog post.

 Blog vs Vlog Topics